TitanCognitive/poc/README.md

 ### Documentation Links

 For detailed documentation and additional resources, refer to the `docs.tsx` file.
-This file contains links to various documentation pages for the libraries and tools used in this course.
+This file contains links to various documentation pages for the libraries and tools.

 ### Environment Variables

 Make sure to properly configure your environment variables by referring to the `.env.example` file.
 This file contains example values and instructions on what needs to be filled in.

-## Course Video

-Watch the full course on YouTube: [Ultimate Next.js 15, Typescript and Supabase Course: Build a Full-Featured Slack Clone](https://youtu.be/3D8Q_BMurfs)

-Part 2
-Watch the full course on YouTube: [Ultimate Next.js 15, Typescript and Supabase Course: Build a Full-Featured Slack Clone](https://youtu.be/LX3zttE15s4)

-## Community and Support

-If you have any questions, need further help, or want to engage with other learners, join our Discord group.
-Here, you can get personalized mentorship, ask questions, and share your progress.

-## Contributing

-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
-Contributions are always welcome!

-## Support

-If you find this course helpful, please give this repository a star to show your support!

 ---

-Happy coding!
-Let's build something amazing together.